-The academy Complaints procedure is a Five-Stage Process:
+The academy Complaints procedure is a five-stage process:

-- Stage 1: Concern/complaint heard by staff member (Informal stage) - Stage 2: Concern/complaint heard by the Headteacher (formal stage) - Stage 3: Complaint heard by the Chair of the Academy Governing Body (formal stage) - Stage 4: Complaint heard by Panel of AGB members (formal stage) - Stage 5: Complaint referred to the Education and Skills Funding Agency (ESFA)
+- Stage 1: Concern/complaint heard by staff member (informal stage) - Stage 2: Concern/complaint heard by the Headteacher (formal stage) - Stage 3: Complaint heard by the Chair of the Academy Governing Body (formal stage) - Stage 4: Complaint heard by Panel of AGB members\ (formal stage) - Stage 5: Complaint referred to the Department for Education (DfE)

-If a complainant is not satisfied at the completion of this Complaints Procedure (including on occasion when the academy issues a Notice of Closure of Procedure letter OR at completion of Stage 4), the complainant may refer their complaint to ESFA (Stage 5).
+\If a complainant is not satisfied at the completion of this Complaints Procedure (including on occasion when the academy issues a Notice of Closure of Procedure letter OR at completion of Stage 4), the complainant may refer their complaint to the DfE (Stage 5).

 In line with the policy of the L.E.A.D.
-Academy Trust this academy endeavours to ensure that any concern or complaint is dealt with promptly and fairly.
+Academy Trust, this academy endeavours to ensure that any concern or complaint is dealt with promptly and fairly.
 All our staff and our Governors are aware of the importance of dealing with concerns/complaints immediately they are raised.
 It is therefore important that, if you wish to raise a concern/complaint, you should do so as soon as practicable.
 This should be in writing (by letter or e-mail), or in person if written notes are taken during any meeting relating to the complaint and which can be countersigned by the complainant.
-This will enable the issue to be investigated effectively and whilst information is fresh in the minds of all parties.